tochman/the_blue_print/chapters/04-hooks-and-lifecycle.md

 :::

-This structure ensures that only the components that actually need to update will re-render when the data changes.
+This structure ensures only components that need to update will re-render when data changes.

-## Practical exercises
+## Practical Exercises

 These exercises will help you master hooks and lifecycle concepts through hands-on practice.
 Each exercise builds on the concepts covered in this chapter.

 ::: setup
 **Exercise setup**

 Create a new React project or use an existing development environment.
-Focus on applying the hooks patterns and lifecycle concepts discussed in this chapter.
-Pay attention to performance implications and proper cleanup of effects.
+Apply the hooks patterns and lifecycle concepts discussed in this chapter.
+Pay attention to performance and proper cleanup of effects.
 :::

-### Exercise 1: Custom data fetching hook {.unnumbered .unlisted}
+### Exercise 1: Custom Data Fetching Hook

-Create a versatile `useApi` hook that handles different types of API operations (GET, POST, PUT, DELETE) with proper error handling, loading states, and request cancellation.

-Your hook should support features like automatic retries, request deduplication, and caching.
-Test it with multiple components that fetch different types of data and handle various error scenarios.
+Create a versatile `useApi` hook that handles different types of API operations (GET, POST, PUT, DELETE) with error handling, loading states, and request cancellation.
+Support features like retries, deduplication, and caching.
+Test with multiple components and handle various error scenarios.

-Consider edge cases like what happens when the same request is made multiple times quickly, how to handle network failures, and how to prevent memory leaks when components unmount during requests.

-### Exercise 2: Complex state management hook {.unnumbered .unlisted}
+### Exercise 2: Complex State Management Hook

 Build a `usePracticeSession` hook that manages the full lifecycle of a practice session: starting, pausing, resuming, and completing sessions with automatic data persistence.

-Include features like auto-save functionality, session analytics calculation, and integration with a practice goals system.
-The hook should handle complex state transitions and provide a clean interface for components to interact with.

-Focus on managing multiple interdependent pieces of state and ensuring that state changes are properly synchronized with external systems.
+Include auto-save, analytics, and integration with practice goals.
+Ensure state changes are synchronized with external systems.

-### Exercise 3: Performance optimization challenge {.unnumbered .unlisted}
+### Exercise 3: Performance Optimization Challenge

-Create a music library component that displays hundreds of pieces with filtering, sorting, and search capabilities.
-Implement proper performance optimizations to ensure smooth interactions even with large datasets.

-Use React DevTools Profiler to identify performance bottlenecks and apply appropriate optimization techniques.
-Experiment with different memoization strategies and measure their impact on performance.
+Create a music library component that displays hundreds of pieces with filtering, sorting, and search.
+Optimize for smooth interactions with large datasets.
+Use profiling tools to identify bottlenecks and apply memoization strategies.
+Consider virtual scrolling and debounced search.

-Consider implementing features like virtual scrolling for large lists and debounced search to reduce unnecessary computations.

-### Exercise 4: Lifecycle and cleanup patterns {.unnumbered .unlisted}
+### Exercise 4: Lifecycle and Cleanup Patterns

-Build a practice room component that integrates with external systems: a metronome that plays audio, a timer that shows elapsed time, and a recorder that captures practice notes.

-Focus on proper resource management: cleaning up audio resources, managing timer intervals, and handling component unmounting gracefully.
-Test scenarios where users navigate away during active practice sessions.
+Build a practice room component that integrates with external systems: a metronome, timer, and recorder.
+Focus on resource management and cleanup.
+Test scenarios where users navigate away during active sessions to ensure no resource leaks.

-The goal is to understand how to manage complex side effects and ensure that your components don't leak resources or cause errors when they're no longer needed.